Video: Lens and corpus ciliare

 Alright, so we've come to the end of our tutorial now and we're going to go over what we discussed today.

 So, in summary, we discussed two structures in today's tutorial – the lens and the ciliary body.
 The lens is an encapsulated biconvex body whose main function is accommodation.
 It has two surfaces – the anterior and the posterior surfaces – and consists of three layers – the lens capsule, the lens epithelium, and the lens fibers.
 As for blood supply and innervation, the lens is an avascular structure that's devoid of nerve fibers as well.

 The ciliary body is a ring-like thickening with four main functions – lens anchoring, accommodation reflex, and aqueous and vitreous humor secretion.
-The ciliary body is divided into two parts – the pars plicata and the pars plana – and consists of four layers – a double layer of epithelial cells, the stroma, the ciliary muscle, and the superciliary layer.
+The ciliary body is divided into two parts – the corona ciliaris and the orbicularis ciliaris – and consists of four layers – a double layer of epithelial cells, the stroma, the ciliary muscle, and the superciliary layer.
 The ciliary body's blood supply and innervation include the ciliary arteries and the long and short ciliary nerves.